amplication/amplication/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing to Amplication :)

-PLEASE, GO THROUGH THESE STEPS BEFORE YOU SUBMIT A PR!
+PLEASE, GO THROUGH THESE STEPS BEFORE SUBMITTING A PR!

 Make sure that: